 TRIONFO VIOLETTO -seed harvested 2020.
 A fine Italian commercial variety that yields a heavy crop of very long purple pods.
 Delicious and very attractive in the flower border too.ZURICH SNAP – seed harvested 2018 – A heavy cropping Swiss heirloom from Pro-Specie Rara and grown by my son in Switzerland.
 Long mottled pods of delicious beans in profusion over a long season.
 Best eaten fresh.
 Highly recommended.

 BRECON BLACK – seed harvested 2017.
-A Welsh heirloom that has come to me via the Irish Seed Savers organisation.
+OUT OF STOCK A Welsh heirloom that has come to me via the Irish Seed Savers organisation.
 I have grown this variety for wider cultivation in Wales.
 It was grown in the gardens of St. Fagans outside Cardiff and will be grown in 2019 at Aberglasney gardens in West Wales.
 Tender pods when harvested young.
 Shows some variability in length but needs to be more widely grown and enjoyed, especially in Wales.

 DOUCE PROVENCE – seed harvested 2020.
 A heavy-cropping early pea that over-winters very well, especially with some cloche protection.
 This commercial variety is available through many seed companies.
 I have surplus seed this year which is why they are on the list.
 I grow them in a polytunnel, starting harvesting in May from an October sowing.
 Can be picked over many weeks.
 Plants can grow to 1.2 metres and need support.